rolazar/level-1-course-content/week-3/day-1/day-1-assignment.md

 ### Content - /5

 - **Fully Achieved - 5 pts**
-  - All content is relevant to the student and is appropriate for the assignment.
+  - All content is relevant to the assignment and is appropriate for the assignment.
 - **Partially Achieved - 3 pts**
-  - Some content is relevant to the student and is appropriate for the assignment.
+  - Some content is relevant to the assignment and is appropriate for the assignment.
 - **Not Achieved - 0 pts**
-  - The content is not relevant to the student and is not appropriate for the assignment.
+  - The content is not relevant to the assignment and is not appropriate for the assignment.